plone/volto/PACKAGES.md

 They must be published and bundled in a traditional (transpiled) way.
 The bundle of these packages must work on both CommonJS and ECMAScript Module (ESM) environments.

 ## Utility packages

+-   `@plone/drivers`
+-   `@plone/helpers`
 -   `@plone/providers`
--   `@plone/helpers`
--   `@plone/drivers`
 -   `@plone/rsc`

 ### Rules

 Utility packages can depend on core packages and other utility packages.
-They must be published in a traditional way, bundled.
+They must be published in the traditional way, as a bundle.
 This bundle must work on both CommonJS and ESM environments.

 ## Feature packages

 -   `@plone/blocks`
+-   `@plone/contents`
 -   `@plone/slots`
--   `@plone/contents`

 ### Rules

-Feature packages (or add-on packages) can depend on any other package.
+Feature packages, or add-on packages, can depend on any other package.
-They must not be transpiled, but as source.
+You must distribute them as source code, and not transpile them.
-They must provide a default configuration registry loader as default main entry point export.
+They must provide a default configuration registry loader as the default main entry point export.
-They must be able to be loaded as any other add-on.
+They must be loadable as any other add-on.

 ## Development utility packages